ABS vs ASA (Acrylonitrile-Styrene-Acrylate): 75% composition overlap. Some similarities but notable differences in alloying elements.

 Is ABS the same as ASA (Acrylonitrile-Styrene-Acrylate)?

-ABS and ASA (Acrylonitrile-Styrene-Acrylate) have a 0% composition overlap.
-They are generally not directly interchangeable.
+ABS and ASA (Acrylonitrile-Styrene-Acrylate) have a 75% composition overlap.
+For most purposes, they can be considered similar.

 Can I replace ABS with ASA (Acrylonitrile-Styrene-Acrylate)?